razor-network/monitoring/README.md

 5. [node-exporter](https://prometheus.io/docs/guides/node-exporter/): node-exporter provide host based metrics to Victoria scraper
 6. [caAdvisor](https://prometheus.io/docs/guides/cadvisor/): caAdvisor provide containers based metrics to Victoria scraper

+Before running the monitoring stack, you should have staker up and running with `razor_network`, razor_network is a docker based bridge network through which staker and monitoring stack communicate securely without exposing anything publicly.

 You can spin all agents at once via

 ```